aayusharora/NeighbourhoodMap/README.md

    var CLIENT_SECRET = "//update here";
    by using [Foursquare API]("https://developer.foursquare.com/docs/")
 -  Run `npm install` in the respective directory.
--  Run `npm request.js` to run the server on `http://localhost:3000`.
+-  Run `node request.js` to run the server on `http://localhost:3000`.

 ## Technology used